erinlee1109/iOS-Browse-Art-Institute-API/README.md

 # Browse Art in Art Institute of Chicago

 ## Intro/Goal
-**I am tired of using art education apps where the launch screen is filled with recommendations to browse works by male European artists.
-I started developing an iOS mobile app where users will be guided to primarily engage with art/artists from underrepresented communities.** 👩🏻‍💻
+**I am tired of using art education apps filled with recommendations to browse works by male European artists.
+I started developing an iOS mobile app where users will be guided to primarily engage with art/artists from underrepresented communities using Art Institute's wonderful API.** 👩🏻‍💻

 ### Language / Tools
 * Swift / Xcode